arribada/LoraTracker/README.md

 ```
 name: main
 description: gpsTracker
-# for rpi sender - look for the gateway_ID in the sender's compose file or in the corresponding env variable  if overridden by one.
+# for Rpi sender - look for the gateway_ID in the sender's compose file or in the corresponding env variable  if overridden by one.
-# for lorix one - look at config file in ` /etc/lora-packet-forwarder/global_conf.json`
+# for Lorix one - http://deviceIPorDomain:8080/lora/forwarder or in the config file:` /etc/lora-packet-forwarder/global_conf.json`
 id:...
 server: main
 location: #drag the pin to the current gateway location.
-This determens when the gps tracker is outside a parimeter and when to send Prometheus alerts.
+This determines when a gps tag is outside a parimeter and when to send Prometheus alerts.
 ```
 - Applications/Create
 ```